phuse-org/CTDasRDF/doc/HandsOnCreateTriplesFromOWL.md

 ![Figure: Ontology for simple mappings](./images/hands_on_triples_04.png)

-So we are able to map more than half of all observations from Trial Summary after this step in our domain and are missing just a few observations.
+So we are able to map 65% of all observations after this step in our TS domain and are missing 35% observations which are 17 in numbers.
 But where should the other observations be mapped to?
 Some might be missing as the ontology is under development, but some are already available, but can only be mapped when considering the sub-class connections.

 ### Connecting sub-class hierarchies